-Richard Longes (Chairman)
+Richard Longes (Chairman) Peter Hawkins Sherman Ma

-Peter Hawkins

-Sherman Ma

-Peter Rollason (resigned 23 July 2014)

 The registered office and principal place of business of the Responsible Entity and the Fund is Level 16, 535 Bourke Street, Melbourne, Victoria 3000.

 Principal activities

 The Fund is a registered managed investment scheme domiciled in Australia.
 The Fund invests in consumer and business loans secured by residential and commercial property, motor vehicles and equipment.